 “Like no other singer-songwriter of his generation, Warren Zevon addressed murder, desperate passion, espionage, crippling loneliness, and f*ck-you excess with a lethal wit and confessional grace that remain unrivalled.
 When the singer-songwriter-pianist succumbed to lung cancer in 2003, the music world lost a truly original voice.” — Rhino Records.

-Thanks to Martin Ambrose for the story, Stratego battles and Zevon road singalongs.
+Thanks to Martin Ambrose for the story, Stratego battles and Zevon road-trip singalongs.

 I’m a member of the bulletin board on the Warren Zevon official website, and a link to this article now exists in a post there.
 It was quite exciting, partly because it was not known that he played in Emerald, and partly because the photo here was not known to exist.
 I can’t help wondering if there might be more to the story.
 Do any photographs of Warren the tree exist?
 Is it known what songs Warren Zevon played in Emerald were?
 Might there be other photos of him on that day?
 Please excuse me for troubling you in this way, but as you can imagine, any crumb at all of anything new about “Mr. Z” is magic to us.